Superfluid Phases of Dipolar Fermions in Harmonically Trapped Optical Lattices

 {\it Harmonic Trap:} The essential effect of an underlying harmonic trap $V_h ({\bf r}) = k r^2/2$ is to allow for the emergence of non-uniform solutions.
-In particular, the harmonically confining potential allows for the emergence of all accessible phases $se$-, $d$- and $(se \pm id)$-wave for $\vert U \vert/t = 0$ and $sl + se$, $d$- and $(sl + se \pm id)$-wave for $\vert U \vert/t \ne 0$.
+In particular, the harmonically confining potential allows for the existence of all accessible phases $se$-, $d$- and $(se \pm id)$-wave for $\vert U \vert/w = 0$ and $sl + se$, $d$- and $(sl + se \pm id)$-wave for $\vert U \vert/w \ne 0$.
 Within the local density approximation, we solve the order parameter Eq.~(\ref{eqn:order-parameter-general}) and number Eq.~(\ref{eqn:number}) with $\mu \to \mu - V_h ({\bf r})$.
-In Fig.~\ref{fig:two}, we show the spatial profiles of the filling factor and order parameters as a function of dimensionless position $\eta = (t/\epsilon_h)^{1/2}(r/a)$ measured from the center of the trap, where $\epsilon_h = k a^2/2$.
-The parameters used are $\vert U \vert/t = 0$, $\vert V \vert/t = 3$, $T/t = 0.1$, assuming that $\nu = 1$ (half-filling) at the center of the trap.
-Notice that as the filling factor decreases from the center of the trap to its edge, all accessible phases emerge: $d$-wave superfluid at the center of the trap, followed sequentially by regions of $(se \pm id)$- and $se$-wave superfluids, and the normal state.
-Similarly, in the case of $\vert U \vert/t \ne 0$ at low temperatures and assuming that $\nu =1$ at the center of the trap, the sequence of phases from the center of the trap is $d$-, $(sl + se \pm id)$-, $(sl + se)$-wave superfluid followed by a normal region at the edge.
-The interesting qualitative aspect here is the emergence of regions where time-reversal symmetry is spontaneously broken: $(se \pm id)$ for $\vert U \vert/t = 0$ and $sl + se \pm id$ for $\vert U \vert/t \ne 0$.
-This is very important in a very broad sense, because there are no confirmed examples in condensed matter physics of superfluid that spontaneously break time-reversal-symmetry.~\cite{footnote1}
+We obtain the profiles of the filling factor and order parameters, shown in Fig.~\ref{fig:two}, as a function of dimensionless position from the center of the trap $ \eta = \left[ w/(8\epsilon_h) \right]^{1/2} (r/a), $ where $\epsilon_h = k a^2/2$, and for parameters $\vert U \vert/w = 0$, $\vert V \vert/w = 3/8$, $T/w = 0.0125$, assuming that $\nu = 1$ (half-filling) at the center of the trap.
+Notice that as the filling factor decreases from the center of the trap to its edge, all accessible phases emerge: $d$-wave superfluid at the center of the trap, followed sequentially by regions of $(se \pm id)$- an $se$-wave superfluid, and the normal state.
+Similarly, in the case of $\vert U \vert/w \ne 0$ at low temperatures and assuming that $\nu = 1$ at the center of the trap, the sequence of phases from the center of the trap is $d$-, $(sl + se \pm id)$-, $(sl + se)$-wave superfluid followed by a normal region at the edge.
+The interesting qualitative aspect here is the emergence of regions where time-reversal symmetry is spontaneously broken: $(se \pm id)$ for $\vert U \vert/w = 0$ and $sl + se \pm id$ for $\vert U \vert/w \ne 0$.
+This is very important in a very broad sense, because there are no confirmed examples in condensed matter physics of superfluids that spontaneously break-time-reversal symmetry.~\cite{footnote1}